RiskLabAI/Notebooks.py/xai/readme.md

+---
-# Explainable AI in Finance
+Explainable AI in Finance

+---

-## Module 1: Introduction to Explainable AI
+**Module 1: Introduction to Explainable AI**

+---

 1. **Overview of AI and Machine Learning**
    - Introduction to AI and ML
    - Importance of AI in various industries